-Also within this pack are ways in which support can be found, whether that be through the school or through other agencies.
+Contained within this pack are ways in which support can be found, whether that be through the school or through other agencies.
 Please do not be offended by some of what you find; while there are links to support that will not be for you, for one person it may be just what they need to get through the difficult times ahead.

-Please remember parents and pupils, this is still your school; together we can get through whatever the coming weeks and months throws at us.
+Please remember parents and pupils, this is still your school; together we can get through the latest challenges.